0xacx/chatGPT-shell-cli/README.md

 ### Start

 #### Chat Mode
-  - Run the script by using the `chatgpt` command anywhere
+  - Run the script by using the `chatgpt` command anywhere.
+By default the script uses the `gpt-3.5-turbo` model.
 #### Pipe Mode
   - You can also use it in pipe mode `echo "What is the command to get all pdf files created yesterday?" | chatgpt`
 #### Script Parameters